LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning

 \paragraph{Encoder–Decoder and Multi-Step Reasoning Models} We also fine-tune sequence-to-sequence models to generate the output label. \textsc{Flan-T5-base}~\cite{chung2024scaling} is fine-tuned to output a single token corresponding to the chosen option.
 Additionally, we evaluate \textsc{Entailer-11B}~\cite{tafjord2022entailer}, a model designed to produce faithful chains-of-reasoning by recursively generating premises through backward-chaining and verifying them via self-querying.
 Although originally developed for faithful explanation generation, we use Entailer as a strong encoder-decoder baseline to examine whether reasoning-oriented models better capture the compositional structures in our dataset.

 \paragraph{Decoder-Only LLMs} We evaluate several open-weight instruction-tuned LLMs in zero- and few-shot settings: \textsc{Llama-3.3-70B-Instruct}, \textsc{Llama-3.1-8B-Instruct}~\cite{dubey2024llama} and \textsc{Qwen2.5-7B-Instruct}~\cite{qwen2025qwen25technicalreport}.
-These models are not fine-tuned; instead, they are prompted to output a single capital letter corresponding to the predicted option.
-All models are evaluated on each logical subset defined in Table~\ref{tab:logic_labels} as well as on the Mixed setting.
+These models are evaluated via prompting and are instructed to output a single capital letter corresponding to the predicted option.
+In addition to prompted evaluation, \textsc{Llama-3.1-8B-Instruct} is also evaluated under supervised fine-tuning.

+We also evaluate proprietary closed-source models in the zero-shot setting, specifically \textsc{Gemini-2.5-Flash}~\cite{comanici2025gemini} and \textsc{Gemini-3-Flash-Preview}.
+These models are evaluated using the same multiple-choice prompting setup and output constraints as the open-weight decoder-only models.

+All models are evaluated on each operator-specific subset defined in Table~\ref{tab:logic_labels}, as well as on the \textsc{Mixed} condition.